 Our working students make the place tick thanks to their diligence and extraordinary care.
 They groom, turnout, and keep a sharp eye on the health of each horse.
 We could not make it without them!

-A typical working student stays several months to a year.
+A typical working student stays several months to a year or even longer.
 We always have two working students.
 If you have interest in becoming a working student here, please call Michelle at 716-380-0309.

 Kristen expressed her love of horses at the young age of 5, becoming hooked after her first pony ride at a local carnival.
 A day later her mom signed her up for riding lessons.

 She began her riding career in the hunter/jumper ring and always competed at local horse shows.
 Around the age of 16 she became obsessed with the thrill of eventing, especially the dressage aspect of it, leading to the search for her now 10 year old American Warmblood partner Romeo.
 She knew she wanted her new partner to be un-trained so that she could take on the challenge of training him up the levels herself with the help of a professional trainer.
 She wanted to focus on learning about the biomechanics of horse and rider, to develop a tremendous feel from the saddle and a sharp eye from the ground.
 Her dream is to one day own and operate her own dressage training facility and continue to be a competitive rider in pursuit of her dressage medals and other rewarding accomplishments throughout her career.

 Kristen has started her own training business called Monaco Dressage.
 She brings the theory of classical dressage to all of her students to help solve training problems and achieve a better partnership with their horses.
 Correct biomechanics constitutes correct basics which is important for every horse and rider to know, whether they’re eventers, hunter/jumpers or pleasure riders.
 Kristen continues to train with Michelle on a regular basis and will be competing all season long.
 Although she’s pursuing her professional dressage career, she can also be seen eventing once in a while throughout the season as well.